keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 ***Draw Strike.*** (1/encounter)

-***Healing Hands.*** (2/day) As an action, the monk can touch a creature and roll 3d8.
+***Healing Hands.*** (2/day) As an action, Aiwin can touch a creature and roll 3d8.
 The creature regains a number of hit points equal to the total rolled.

 **Bonus Actions.**